Color Matching Our Kitchen Cabinets (and Painting Tips)

 • Always order a swatch and test the paint before committing.

-• If possible, spray the cabinetry to apply paint.
+• If possible, spray the cabinetry to apply paint for a smoother finish.

-• Use a paint specific to cabinetry, or opt for lacquer or enamel (for durability).
+• Choose a paint designed specifically for cabinetry, or opt for lacquer or enamel (for durability).

-• If you can’t spray the cabinetry, use a high density foam roller and apply the paint in thin layers, applying multiple coats.
+• If you can’t spray the cabinetry and you’re using a roller, opt for a high density foam roller and apply the paint in thin layers, applying multiple coats.

 Leave a Reply